skellis46/slipbox/possible benefits of somatic practices.md

 - improved gait behaviour (Alexander) [@mattes-2016-attentional p.263]
 - decreased back pain (Alexander) [@mattes-2016-attentional p.263].
 None of these three (re Alexander were statistically significant, although promising with back pain)
 - see also in [[Ahmadi - Comparison of the effects of the Feldenkrais method]] -- big +1 for FM
+- see large review of science of body awareness in [[Mehling - If It All Comes Down to Bodily Awareness]].
+- what is the mechanism for changes? (assuming changes are real?)